 - Addition and management of new data into the data mart

 - Configuring recovery settings and ensuring system availability in the event of failure

 The Bottom Line

-A data mart can help fast-track your corporate processes; as it takes less time to implement as compared to a data warehouse.
+A data mart can help fast-track your corporate processes, as it takes less time to implement than a data warehouse.
 It also encloses past data so your data analysts can easily determine data trends.